FreeClimbAPI/nodejs-sdk/docs/source/api/calls.rst

 create(to, from, applicationId, options)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Create a new call through the Persephony API.
+    Create a new call through the FreeClimb API.

     :to: {string} The number to call out to (DNIS).
-This can be any valid phone number formatted in E.164 format in Persephony's service area.
+This can be any valid phone number formatted in E.164 format in FreeClimb's service area.
     :from: {string} The number to call from (ANI).
-This must be a number purchased from Persephony or a verified phone number owned by the user.
+This must be a number purchased from FreeClimb or a verified phone number owned by the user.
-    :applicationId: {string} The id of the application Persephony should use to handle the phone call.
+    :applicationId: {string} The id of the application FreeClimb should use to handle the phone call.
     :[options]: {object} Additional properties to set the behavior of the call to be placed.

     :returns: {Promise<object>} returns a promise that resolves to the newly placed call.